ayannareda/Weather-Detection-Using-Images/README.md

 4. Snowy <br />
 5. Foggy<br /><br />

-Dataset used in this project is available on IEEEDataPort website.<br />
+Dataset used in this project is available on IEEE DataPort website.<br />
-You can download the sataset from https://ieee-dataport.org/documents/five-class-weather-image-dataset-1<br /><br />
+You can download the dataset from https://ieee-dataport.org/documents/five-class-weather-image-dataset-1<br /><br />

 Dataset includes five types of weather conditions (cloudy, sunny, foggy, rainy and snowy).<br />
 This dataset, called FWID, includes 4000 images for each weather category, leading to a total of 20000 images.<br /><br />